-By publishing the overview of the corridor TCRs, the IMs concerned present the planning status for TCRs to infrastructure availability along Corridor Atlantic.
-The published TCRs are a snapshot of the situation at the date of publication and are subject to further changes.
-The information provided can be used for rough orientation purposes only and may not constitute the basis for any legal claim.
+By publishing the overview of the corridor relevant TCRs, the IMs concerned present the planning status for TCRs to infrastructure availability along Corridor Atlantic.
+The published TCRs are a snapshot of the situation at the date of publication and may be subject to further changes.
+The information provided can be used for orientation purposes only and may not constitute the basis for any legal claim.
+Therefore, any liability of the Corridor organisation regarding damages caused using the TCRs parameters (e.g. day, time, section, etc.) shall be excluded.

-The publication of TCRs at corridor level does not substitute any national law or legislation.
-It lies within the IMs' responsibility to publish and communicate TCRs as stated in their Network Statements.
+The publication of TCRs at Corridor level does not substitute the publication of TCRs in accordance with the relevant provisions of national and European law.
+It lies within the IMs' responsibility to publish and communicate TCRs in accordance with the process described in their Network Statements and/or defined in law.